rodatboat/Anilist-badBot/README.md

 Currently it is sort of slow, and very inefficient but it works.
 Might fix it later.

 # Instructions
-1. open config.json and input your session token and id
+1. open config.json and input your session token and user id
 1. run main.py
 2. choose your poison
 3. profit ???